Mynti207/TimeDB/README.md

 **Atomic transactions**

-A transaction is guaranteed atomics with a logging system.
-The primary index uses a log which is identical to its dictionary index except for one key (to keep track of synchronization on disk).
-The writes first occur in the log on memory, then in the log on disk and then only in the index in memory and later on disk by batch (parameter set for as a persistentDB attributes).
+Transactions are guaranteed to be atomic by using a logging system.
+The `PrimaryKey` index uses a log that is identical to its dictionary index, except for an additional key that keeps track of synchronization on disk.
+Writes first occur in the log in memory, then in the log on disk, and only then in the index in memory and later on disk (based on a frequency parameter that is set as a `PersistentDB` attribute).

-As a result if the system crashes during an insertion when it recovers, the log may differ from the index saved so we can use it to recover the primary index.
-And we prevent the system from the loss of an index stored only on memory.
+As a result of this architecture, if the system crashes during an insertion then the log may differ from the saved index at the time of recovery.
+In this case, the log can be used to recover the primary index.
+We also protect the system from the loss of an index that is only stored in memory.

-The log is also used for the triggers associated to a persistentDB object as we can't restore them from the Heaps, the secondary indexes are stored on disk and committed at will.
-It's possible to build them from scratch from both the heaps and the primary keys.
-So when reloading a db, we load the secondary index files from disk and update them if needed.
-This may add some overload at initialization in case of previous failure but reduces both the disk storage and the number of logs to keep track of.
+The log is also used for the triggers that are associated with the `PersistentDB` object, as they cannot be restored from the heap files.

+The secondary indexes are stored on disk and are committed at will.
+These can be rebuilt from scratch using the heaps and the primary keys, so when reloading a database we load the secondary index files from disk and update them if necessary.
+This may add some overload at initialization in case of previous failure, but it reduces both the disk storage and the number of logs that must be tracked.
+In addition, the full recovery process should only be necessary on an infrequent basis.

 ### Additional Feature: iSAX Similarity Searches